sclorg/rhscl2dockerfile/rhscl-charter.md

 RHSCL docker images charter
 ===========================

 This document should serve as agreement what users may expect from docker images based on RHSCL packages.

+**This is currently a proposal to be discussed primarily between RHSCL maintainers and OpenShift, one of the main customers of RHSCL docker images.**

 Common requirements for all RHSCL docker images